myreen/tda283_website/pages/project.md

 Hints for the extensions
 ========================

-\label{sec:hints}

 One-dimensional arrays
 ----------------------

 To implement this extension, the expression `new int[e]` will need to allocate memory on the heap for the array itself and for the length attribute.
 Further, the array elements must be accessed by indexing.

 LLVM provides support for built-in arrays, but these are not automatically heap-allocated.
 Instead, explicit pointers must be used.
-Thus, an array will have the LLVM type `{i32, [0 x t ] *}`, where $t$ is the LLVM type of the elements.
+Thus, an array will have the LLVM type `{i32, [0 x t] *}`, where `t` is the LLVM type of the elements.
 The first `i32` component holds the length; the second the array elements themselves.
 The number of elements in the array is here indicated to be 0; it is thus your responsibility to make sure to allocate enough memory.
 For memory allocation you should use the C function `calloc`, which initializes allocated memory to 0.
 You must add a type declaration for `calloc`, but you do not need to worry about it at link time; LLVM:s linker includes `stdlib`.

 Indexing uses the `getelementptr` instruction, which is discussed in detail in the lectures.

 The LLVM does not include a runtime system with garbage collection.
 Thus, this extension should really include some means for reclaiming heap memory that is no longer needed.
 The simplest would be to add a statement form `free(a)`, where `a` is an array variable.
 This would be straightforward to implement, but is *not* necessary to get the credit.

 More challenging would be to add automatic garbage collection.
 LLVM offers some support for this.
 If you are interested in doing this, we are willing to give further credits for that task.

 Multidimensional arrays
 -----------------------

 This extension involves more work than the previous one.
 In particular, you must understand the `getelementpointer` instruction fully and you must generate code to iteratively allocate heap memory for subarrays.

 Structures and object-orientation.